 (9) Live entertainment shall be limited to three musicians and three musical instruments played at one time, and the music shall be subdued background music, played low enough so as not to interfere with the patrons’ dinner conversation.

-(10) No more than three restaurants serving alcoholic beverages shall be permitted in the A Amusement and RH Resort Hotel Zoning Districts, combined.
+(10) No more than three restaurants serving alcoholic beverages shall be permitted in the Pier and Boardwalk Zoning Districts, combined.
 Hotel/motel licenses are exempt from this total.

 (11) All regulations of the Alcoholic Beverage Control Authority and all regulations contained in Chapter 114 of the Code of the City of North Wildwood, to the extent not inconsistent with these conditions, shall remain applicable to the restaurant.